JasmineOuO/MeaningfulNonsense/src/pages/blog/02-04-2020-finding-meaningful-connections.md

 There were two main reasons for my actions.
 Firstly, I was scared to find new friends because it looked like the cliques have already formed.
 It felt invasive and awkward to be intruding on other classmates’ friend groups.
 Secondly, I was just lazy and didn’t want to make the active effort to change my situation.
 But that didn’t mean the thought wasn’t always burning at the forefront of my mind, prickling like a thorn splintered into my skin.

 But this all changed when I entered high school.
-I didn’t go to a home school so there was barely anyone I knew at my new high school.
+I didn’t go to a home school so there was barely anyone I had previously befriended at my new high school.
 Many students had traveled to high school with their previous clique but the thought of being “invasive” didn’t shackle me down anymore.
 At first, I was hesitant to approach people but the fear of being alone started to physically hurt my body.
-If you find yourself spiraling with this feeling, here are the three main actions I executed to change my situation.
+If you find yourself spiraling into this feeling, here are the three main actions I executed to change my situation.

 # 1. Fake it Till You Make It

 So, despite my social anxiety, I made the active decision to venture out and find friends that I had a real connection with.
 Being outside your comfort zone is difficult, there is always the lingering thought that they will look at you weirdly or reject you when you ask if you can sit with them or if you decide to formally introduce yourself.
 We are never taught this kind of skill at school, so its all trial and error for us and that’s the terrifying part that often prevents us from making any move at all.
 But for my experience, that is the very first step you must take in order to meet new people.
 You can’t always expect your parents or other friends to push you into the spotlight and you shouldn’t, because they are introducing you to people who connect with them.
 Not you.